miladyboy/wingman/tasks/Tasks.md

 - [ ] Upload user chats to mimic their style. **(Mid)**

 # To-Do
+- [ ] A paid user shouldn't be able to access /subscribe

 ## Code Quality
 - [ ] Create an audit / architect-mode rule that I can insert manually.